Angel Kreiman Brill: Early life and education

 In 1972, he became the first Rabbi to be graduated from the Latin American Rabbinical Seminary in Buenos Aires.

 He obtained a Doctorate in Law from the Barranquilla Section of the Free University of Colombia, having previously graduated as a lawyer from the University of Buenos Aires.

-Personal
+Personal life

 Kreiman married Julia Susana ("Susy") Wolynski in 1969, and they had three daughters.

 Career

 Chile

 Kreiman arrived in Santiago, Chile, in 1972, where he served as Chief Rabbi of Chile for two decades.
-This period was full of challenges, particularly during the presidency of Salvador Allende (1970-73), and later, during the dictatorship of Augusto Pinochet (1973-1990).
+This period was full of challenges, particularly during the presidency of Salvador Allende (1970–73), and later, during the dictatorship of Augusto Pinochet (1973-1990).
 Despite the difficulties imposed by the socialist regime first, and then during the military dictatorship, Kreiman started religious equalitarian services, youth activities, summer camps, conferences, and cultural events even amidst protests.

 During the dictatorship, he worked hard to support human rights; he was a founding member of the Committee of Cooperation for Peace in Chile (Comité Pro Paz), a human rights organization created in 1973 by the Christian churches together with the Jewish community to protect the life and physical integrity of people persecuted by the military dictatorship of Chile.